GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

-Starting with GMT version 5, all standard GMT programs have been split into a short driver program (the "new" GMT  programs) and a function "module".
-The drivers simply call the corresponding GMT modules; it is these modules that do all the work.
+Starting with GMT version 5, all standard GMT programs have been rewritten into separate function "modules" invoked by a single driver program called ``gmt.c``.
+The :doc:`gmt` executable simply calls the corresponding GMT modules; it is these modules that do all the work.
 These new functions have been placed in a new GMT high-level API library and can be called from a variety of environments (C/C++, Fortran, Julia, Python,